avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 ### Auto-Renew Config

-The `Owner` field defines who is authorized to modify the validator's auto-renew config.
+The `ValidatorAuthority` field defines who is authorized to modify the validator's auto-renew config.

 The auto-renew config defines the validator's end-of-cycle behavior: whether it continues into the next cycle and how rewards are split between restaking and withdrawal.